imagej/imagej.github.io/_pages/help/editing/whitespace.md

     Markdown kicks in, treating it as a block of code.
 Even if a subsequent line is not indented!
 {% endcapture %}
-{% include example code=beware-leading-whitespace %}
+{% include code-example code=beware-leading-whitespace %}